Dekode1859/SharePY/README.md

   Username:
 ```

 Now you have to type a username, this username will appear when you chat.
-And that's it, you can chat now!
+Now you are ready to chat!
-<p class="subtitle">If we connected to a file server: </p>
+<p class="subtitle">If we are connected to a file server: </p>
-Then you will see something like this:
+Something like this should appear on the window

 ```console
  > fire